 In addition to the strong ties that the Shoreline Charter School parents possessed, the school was intimately connected with the district, which also helped in the area of grant writing and fund raising.
 Several people who were involved in the school were also well connected to-and sometimes married to-people in the district administration or the school board.
 The Shoreline superintendent and a district school board member collaborated to write the charter proposal.
-They also secured grants in excess of \$100,000 to help start the school improved the overall image of the district to potential donors.
+They also secured grants in excess of \$100,000 to help start the school.
+Interestingly enough, a school board member observed that the charter school improved the overall image of the district to potential donors.
 She said that the charter school was the reason "we got the attention of the business community."
 She added that some district-wide grants had come in "because the charter was . . . a trusted commodity by grantors."
-She said that the charter had become further evidence of that to the outside community.
+She said that the district as a whole was seen as a "quality district," and the charter had become further evidence of that to the outside community.